YiSiChangTian/tabular_incrml/README.md

 ## Incremental Machine Learning on Tabular Data(Tabular Incrml)

 Tabular Incrml can do fully automate machine learning tasks and perform continuous learning on real-time data, enabling you to easily achieve powerful predictive performance in real production environments.
 Only one command line to obtain a high-precision model, and then one command to run a model as a RESTful service.
-It's also a feamework for various AutuFE, AutoML, DataEnhancement, IncrementalLearning and other algorithms.
+It's also a framework for various AutoFE, AutoML, DataEnhancement, IncrementalLearning and other algorithms.
 Now we are opening dfs-based autofe algorithm, inspired by this project(https://github.com/SpongebBob/tabular_automl_NNI), and we will open source more algorithms and features in the near future.
 If you are interesting in full-feature project, you're welcomed to contant us(Jiangsu YiSiChangTian Digital Intellgence Techonology Co.Ltd, ysct_official@126.com)

 ## Example